tamerfrombk/trim/README.md

 Navigate to the directory where you downloaded the sources and run `make`.
 This will build the executable named `trim` into that directory.

 To install the executable on your system, type `sudo make install`.
-This will place the `trim` executable in your `/opt/bin` directory.
+This will place the `trim` executable in your `/opt/bin` directory and install the man page.
 Note that you'll need administrator privilages to run the installation.

 **NOTE**: In order to access `trim` without using the full path `/opt/bin/trim`, you may need to add `/opt/bin` to your `PATH`.